About Scott Dueker

-Dr. Scott Dueker is an assistant professor of Special Education and Applied Behavior Analysis.
-He is also a Board-Certified Behavior Analyst-Doctoral Level.
-His interests include mathematics instruction and language development for learners with moderate to severe intellectual and developmental disabilities as well as using technology for instruction in both clinical and classroom settings.
+Dr. Scott Dueker is an associate professor of Special Education and Applied Behavior Analysis.
+He is also a Board-Certified Behavior Analyst - Doctoral Level.
+His interests include early numeracy mathematics instruction and language development for learners with moderate to severe intellectual and developmental disabilities.
+He focuses on using technology for instruction in both clinical and classroom settings.

 Professional Experience

 He has experience providing ABA services in clinical, home, institutional, and classroom settings.
 Dr. Dueker uses a verbal behavior approach to behavior change and has been successful in both teaching new behavior and reducing unwanted behavior by increasing a learner’s communication ability.
-He often works with learners exhibiting more intense behavioral issues.
+He often works with learners exhibiting more intense behavioral needs.
+When focusing on mathematics instruction, Dr. Dueker favors a direct instruction approach, paired with a concrete-representational-abstract framework for understanding.
+He also focuses on bringing a Universal Design for Learning approach to his work.

 Education